Soberat/TextStats/README.md

 # TextStats
 Program showing simple statistics for a given group of files.
-Completet as part of Object Oriented Programming Languages in Polish at AGH UST, winter 20/21.
+Completed as part of Object Oriented Programming Languages in Polish at AGH UST, winter 20/21.

 ## Usage